 Did God Allow Human Sacrifices?

-Human sacrifices are clearly an abomination to YHVH.
-There is nothing more repulsive, repugnant, abhorrent, and abominable to YHVH than human sacrifices, and the most vicious of them: the murder of unborn human beings.
-Abortion, the politically correct term for this hideous act of taking a human life, is nothing less than another form of human sacrifices to the evil one.
+Human sacrifices are clearly an abomination to the Creator of life.
+There is nothing more repulsive, repugnant, abhorrent, and abominable to Him than human sacrifices and the most vicious of them: the murder of unborn human beings.
+Abortion, the politically correct term for this hideous act of taking a human life, is nothing less than another form of human sacrifices to the evil.
 For more truth about abortions, read the article “The real face of abortion America must see it to believe it!“.

-There is a story in the Bible in which Yiftach a judge of Israel faced with the dilemma to break his vow before YHVH or to sacrifice his daughter—the dilemma he must not have been into.
-What Yiftach did is a great deal of debate—did he keep his vow and killed his daughter, or he spared her?
+There is a story in the Bible in which Yiftach, a judge of Israel, faced the dilemma to break his vow before YHVH or to sacrifice his daughter.
+What Yiftach did is a great deal of debate: Did he keep his vow and killed his daughter, or he spared her?
+This is the story.

 There was time when YHVH ruled over Israel through judges.
 Such a judge of Israel was Yiftach the Giladite.
-Yiftach was a mighty brave one.
-(Jdg 11:1) When the Ammonites came to fight against Israel, the elders to the two tribes and a half on the east of the Jordan went to Yiftach to ask him to be their commander in the fight against the Ammonites.
-(Jdg 11:5-6) Yiftach agreed and the people set him over them as a commander.
-(Jdg 11:11)
+Yiftach was a mighty brave warrior (Jdg 11:1).
+When the Ammonites came to fight against Israel, the elders to the three tribes, which lived on the east of the Jordan River, went to him to ask him to be their commander in the fight against the Ammonites (Jdg 11:5-6).
+Yiftach agreed and the people set him over them as a commander (Jdg 11:11).

 Yiftach’s vow

-And the Breath of YHVH came upon Yiftach, and he passed through Gilad and Menashsheh toward the Ammonites.
-(Jdg 11:29) And Yiftach made a vow to YHVH, and said,
+The Breath of YHVH came upon Yiftach, and he passed through Gilad and Menashsheh toward the Ammonites (Jdg 11:29).
+And Yiftach made a vow to YHVH, saying,

 If You give the children of Ammon into my hands, then it shall be that whatever comes out of the doors of my house to meet me, when I return in peace from the children of Ammon, shall belong to Yehovah, and I shall offer it up as an ascending offering.
 (Jdg 11:30-31)

-Yiftach then fight against the Ammonites and YHVH gave them into his hands.
-Thus, the Ammonites were humbled before Israel.
-(Jdg 11:32-33)
+Yiftach fought against the Ammonites, and YHVH gave them into his hands.
+Thus, the Ammonites were humbled before Israel (Jdg 11:32-33).

 Animal or human sacrifices

-Upon his return, Yiftach came to his house and saw his daughter, his only child, coming out to meet him with timbrels and dancing, as it was a custom in Israel since the time of the Exodus (see at Exo 15:20), most likely as the head of a group of women to receive the warrior with joyous music.
+Upon his return, Yiftach came to his house and saw his daughter, his only child, coming out to meet him with timbrels and dancing, as it was a custom in Israel since the time of the Exodus (Exo 15:20), most likely with other women to receive the warrior with joyous music.
+And when Yiftach saw her, he tore his garments in grief, and said,

-At such a meeting Yiftach was extremely troubled and tore his clothes as a sign of his intense agony, as he was unable to turn back his vow, that is to revoke it.
-Compare Psa 66:14 with Num 30:3, Deu 23:23-24).
-That Yiftach had not thought of his daughter at the time of the vow, can be determined in the words that came out of his mouth when he returned from the battle.
+Yiftach was extremely troubled and tore his clothes as a sign of his intense agony, as he was unable to turn back his vow or revoke it.
+Compare Psa 66:14 to Num 30:3, Deu 23:23-24.
+That Yiftach had not thought of his daughter at the time of the vow can be determined in the words that came out of his mouth when he returned from the battle.

 My father, if you have given your word to Yehovah, do to me according to what has gone out of your mouth, because Yehovah has taken vengeance for you upon your enemies, the children of Ammon.
 Let this be done for me: let me alone for two months, and let me go and wander on the mountains and bewail my maidenhood, my friends and I. (Jdg 11:36-37)

 However, as previously said, the Sages, and more particularly Rashi, believed that Yiftach did kill his daughter.
-They said that it was decreed that no one should do such a thing anymore in Israel (i.e., they publicized that no one should offer a human being), because had Yiftach gone to Phinehas, the High Priest, or vice versa, he would have nullified his (i.e., Yiftach’s) vow (i.e., Phinehas would have instructed him what the law was in such an instance).
+They said that it was decreed in Israel that no one should do such a thing, because had Yiftach gone to Phinehas, the High Priest, he would have nullified his vow, and Phinehas would have instructed him what the law was to be observed in such a case.
 “However, they were particular about their honor, and as a result she was destroyed”, the Sages said.
-Consequently, they were punished: Phinehas, by the Divine presence leaving him as it is stated in 1Ch_9:20, “Previously God was with him” meaning God was not with him; and Yiftach was afflicted with boils and dismemberment as it is stated, (Jdg_12:7) “And he was buried in the cities [plural] of Gilead.”
+Consequently, both were punished: Phinehas, by the Divine presence leaving him as it is stated in 1Ch 9:20, “Previously God was with him” meaning God was not with him any longer; and Yiftach was afflicted with boils and dismemberment as it is stated in Jdg 12:7, “And he was buried in the cities [plural] of Gilead.”
 (His limbs were buried in the various cities.)
-This is the interpretation of the Sages.
+Thus far the interpretation of the Sages.

 If You give the children of Ammon into my hands, then it shall be that whatever comes out of the doors of my house to meet me, when I return in peace from the children of Ammon, shall belong to Yehovah, and I shall offer (alah) it up as an ascending offering (olah).
 (Jdg 11:30-31)

-The word in question here is עָלָה alah, to ascend, hence to offer up, as the sacrifices burnt on the altar ascended to YHVH.
-The noun will be olah which is commonly translated as an [ascending] offering.
+The word in question here is עָלָה alah, to ascend, hence, to offer up, as the sacrifices burnt on the altar ascended to YHVH.
+The noun of alah will be olah which is commonly translated as an [ascending] offering.
 How could that help solve the Yiftach dilemma?

 Louder than the voice of archers, by the watering-troughs! there shall they rehearse the righteous acts of the LORD, even the righteous acts of His rulers in Israel.
 Then the people of the LORD went down to the gates.
 (Jdg 5:11 JPS)